ph3.jpg

 Renee Maxine Haas

-Writer and speaker on surrender, presence, and courage in uncertainty
+Writer and speaker on embracing change, uncertainty, and living authentically.

 How I Got HEre